leonoravesterbacka/carl-torch/README.md

 <p align="center">
 <img src="https://github.com/leonoravesterbacka/carl-torch/blob/master/images/roc_nominalVsQSFDOWN_dilepton_train_True.png" width="400">
 </p>
+The foreseen gain using this method is the ability to mimic a variational sample by generating weights using much smaller samples (down to 1/20th of the number of events of the nominal sample), instead of generating each variational sample with the same statistical power as the nominal one.
+As the training of the classifier that is the base of the weight derivation is much lighter in terms of CPU than the full Monte-Carlo sample generation, this method has immense potential in reducing CPU usage.

 ## Documentation
 Extensive details regarding likelihood-free inference with calibrated classifiers can be found in th paper _"Approximating Likelihood Ratios with Calibrated Discriminative Classifiers", Kyle Cranmer, Juan Pavez, Gilles Louppe._ [http://arxiv.org/abs/1506.02169](http://arxiv.org/abs/1506.02169)